project-akri/akri/docs/extensibility.md

 ## Deploy Broker

-Once the http broker has been created, the next question is how to deploy it.
+Once the HTTP broker has been created, the next question is how to deploy it.
 For this, we need the Configuration we created earlier `samples/brokers/http/kubernetes/http.yaml`.
 To deploy, use a simple `kubectl` command like this:
 ```bash
 kubectl apply --filename=./samples/brokers/http/kubernetes/http.yaml
 ```